dzhang314/FPANVerifier/README.md

 tool.
 This means that every result proven by FPANVerifier is definitely true, but a statement that FPANVerifier fails to prove is not necessarily false.
-In some cases, a statement that is true for actual floating-point numbers may be false in the SELTZO abstract domain, where FPANVerifier searches for proofs.
+In some cases, a statement that is true for actual floating-point numbers may be false in the SELTZO abstract domain where FPANVerifier searches for proofs.

 [1]: https://arxiv.org/pdf/2505.18791#page=10
 [2]: https://link.springer.com/chapter/10.1007/978-3-031-98682-6_12